fontforge/fontforge/doc/sphinx/scripting/scripting-alpha.rst

    ``(depth of the grey scale<<16) + pixel_size``, in most cases the depth will be 8.

+   If there is a third argument it must also be an integer and provides a set of
+   flags:

+   * 1 => Flip the y-axis of exported SVGs with a transform element (instead of rewriting values)
+   * 256 => Use current Export dialog settings (other flags are ignored)
+   * 512 => Present Export options dialog (if UI is enabled)

 .. function:: FileAccess(filename[,prot])

    Behaves like the unix access system call.
 Returns 0 if the file exists, -1 if